 Installing my solar system has been a long project!
-Bartering for years for a friend who is a solar installer, we finally completed the system last month.
+I began Bartering years ago with a friend who is a solar installer and we finally completed the system last month.

 0 Comments